KinvoKinvo

 +240 = Country codeRemaining digits = Area code + subscriber number

-Equatorial Guinea does not use a trunk prefix, so the domestic and international formats are very similar.
-Simply add +240 before the local number:
+Equatorial Guinea does not use a trunk prefix, so domestic and international formats are effectively the same — just prepend +240.

 Call Equatorial Guinea from Your Browser